-IV.C.8.d) after discharge from the critical care unit.
-(Core) IV.C.9.
-Procedures and Technical Skills IV.C.9.a) Direct supervision of procedures performed by each fellow must occur until proficiency has been acquired and documented by the program director.
-(Core) IV.C.9.b) Faculty members must teach and supervise the fellows in the performance and interpretation of procedures.
+- IV.C.11.
+Procedures and Technical Skills - IV.C.11.a) Direct supervision of procedures performed by each fellow must occur until proficiency has been acquired and documented by the program director.
+(Core) - IV.C.11.b) Faculty members must teach and supervise the fellows in the performance and interpretation of procedures.
 Procedures must be documented in each fellow's record, giving indications, outcomes, diagnoses, and supervisor(s).
-(Core) IV.C.9.c) It is suggested that fellows have clinical experience in the placement of percutaneous tracheostomies.
-(Detail)) IV.C.9.d) Fellows must have experience in the role of critical care medicine consultant in the inpatient setting.
-(Core) IV.C.10.
-The core curriculum must include a didactic program based upon the core knowledge content in the subspecialty area.
-(Core) IV.C.10.a) The program must afford each fellow an opportunity to review topics covered in conferences that he or she was unable to attend.
-IV.C.10.b) Fellows must participate in clinical case conferences, journal clubs, research conferences, and morbidity and mortality or quality improvement conferences.
-(Detail) IV.C.10.c) All core conferences must have at least one faculty member present and must be scheduled as to ensure peer-peer and peer-faculty interaction.
-(Detail) IV.C.11.
-Patient-based teaching must include direct interaction between fellows and faculty members, bedside teaching, discussion of pathophysiology, and the use of current evidence in diagnostic and therapeutic decisions.
-(Core) The teaching must be: IV.C.11.a) formally conducted on all inpatient, outpatient, and consultative services; and, $^{(\mbox{\scriptsize Detail})}$ IV.C.11.b) conducted with a frequency and duration that ensures a meaningful and continuous teaching relationship between the assigned supervising faculty member(s) and fellows.
-(Detail) IV.C.12.
-Fellows must receive instruction in practice management relevant to critical care medicine.
-(Detail)
+(Core) - IV.C.12.
+Required Didactic Experience - IV.C.12.a) The core curriculum educational program-must include a didactic program instruction based upon the core knowledge content in the subspecialty area.
+(Core) - IV.C.12.a).(1) The program must-afford ensure that each fellows have an opportunity to review all knowledge content from topics covered in conferences that he or she was unable to they could not attend.
+(Detail) (Core)